sermons/impact/slides/slides.md

   + power
   + HS
   + much bearing-fullness
-+ How Paul et al were amongst them, on their account
 + power of HS as confirmation of renewal: Ac10:44-46a
 + not spectacle nor emotion, but
   + boldness + honesty to proclaim Christ's glory